Vacant: Inside 13 Eerie and Fascinating Abandoned Locations Across America

 Most leases on the properties expired in 1992, and as a result, the park was left with 70 historic cabins and sites with no one to take care of them.
 As a result, deterioration began.
 Many buildings were torn down, but 19 were preserved by the National Park Service as the Elkmont Historic District, where visitors can tour the abandoned and partially restored cabins to take a glimpse into what once was.

-these abandoned cabins in Tennessee .
+Learn more about these abandoned cabins in Tennessee.

 Which one of these abandoned destinations intrigues you most?
 Special thanks to Cleveland-based photographer Johnny Joo of Odd World Studio for the photos used in this article.
-For more images, check out his website, Architectural Afterlife .
+For more images, check out his website, Architectural Afterlife.

 OnlyInYourState may earn compensation through affiliate links in this article.